 Options: 3 colors, price is for 2 blocks and a strap

-If you are on the hunt for an incredibly supportive and well-compressed set of cork yoga blocks, the Node Fitness set is the pair for you!
+If you're seeking an incredibly supportive and well-compressed set of cork yoga blocks, the Node Fitness set is the pair for you.
 These seriously dense, natural bricks stay where you place them and are strong enough to support the weight of heavier bodies.
-While cork is more porous than our EVA foam options, the high-density cork of these blocks repels sweat and condensation far better than other, similar options.
+While cork is more porous than our EVA foam options, the high-density cork of these blocks repels sweat and condensation far better than other similar options.
 We felt super comfortable breaking a sweat and resting our bodies atop these solid, environmentally friendly assistants.
 The increased weight of these bricks aids in their overall support, so we found them excellent during poses when we really had to rely on our props for stability.

 Options: None, only comes in one color, price is for 2 blocks

 We thoroughly enjoyed practicing with our Reehut Yoga Block.
 The main draw of this block is its slip-resistant properties, which makes it an excellent choice for super-sweaty hot yoga days.
 The foam is of medium density, making the surface forgiving and optimal for those searching for a less-intense touch.
 Restorative backbends with the Reehut block beneath the spine are both gentle and productive.
 We love that the moderate-density EVA foam is moisture-resistant and excels at repelling odors.

 Due to the medium-density foam that makes up the entirety of the Reehut, it is less durable and offers less support overall.
 It held its shape well throughout our testing, but due to the foam's less-dense nature, we are concerned that it will compress over time and under full body weight.
 That said, even with daily use for postural support, this block works excellently.
 Yogis and yoginis looking to explore heated yoga options without worrying about slipping or unwanted odors will love practicing with the Reehut props.
 You can choose to order just one or a bundle of two for a slightly better price per block.